Maine Introduces Emergency Rules to Streamline Cannabis Testing

 Cannabis in Maine

-Cannabis reform in Maine goes back, when the state legislature elected to decriminalize small amounts of cannabis in 1976.
+Cannabis reform in Maine goes back to the 1970s, when the state legislature elected to decriminalize small amounts of cannabis in 1976.
 In 1999, voters approved a ballot measure that would legalize medical cannabis for patients suffering from select serious health issues, and this medical cannabis program was then expanded further in 2009.

 In 2016, voters approved a ballot measure that would legalize cannabis use for adults and would see the establishment of a regulated cannabis market similar to the state’s alcohol sales.
 California, Massachusetts, and Nevada all passed similar legislation in the same year.

 However, unlike these states, Maine has yet to open its own regulated retail cannabis model.
-Retail sales were due to start in June this year, but this planas the Covid-19 pandemic delayed local approvals necessary for implementation.
+Retail sales were due to start in June this year, but this plan was postponed indefinitely as the Covid-19 pandemic delayed local approvals necessary for implementation.

-While the recreational market may be on hold as the pandemic progresses, medical cannabis was declared an essential business under the state’sand so medical dispensaries have been able to serve patients through the past several months.
+While the recreational market may be on hold as the pandemic progresses, medical cannabis was declared an essential business under the state’s stay-at-home order and so medical dispensaries have been able to serve patients through the past several months.
 As of July 1, Maine has entered the penultimate stage of Governor Janet Mills’ reopening plan to ease the lockdown measures put in place.